arcticobservatory/co2_ou_device/doc/co2-unit-fipy-setup.md

 && cat $idfile
 ```

+**Note**: Because the exact deployment site is not known until deployment,
+the `site_code` field given is normally a temporary name that is more of a
+nickname.
+See the [data layout document](co2-unit-data-layout.md) for an explanation
+for the confusing naming of OUs.

 ### Optional: Adjust schedule --> `/sd/conf/conf/schedule.json`

 The default schedule is below.
 If you want to adjust it, you can.